 With self-service technology, a client’s needs are responded to in an immediate, personalised way.
-For law firms, providing clients with an option to book appointments online, make an enquiry, pay their bills online and collaborate on a document with real-time updates when it suits them best is simple with a Service Portal.
+For law firms, providing clients with an option to book appointments online, make an enquiry, pay their bills online and collaborate on a document with real-time updates when it suits them best is simple with a Web Portal.

 Challenge ‘change resistance’

 Personalisation is no doubt the way of the future for marketing.
 But personalisation involves utilising technology to provide client solutions.
 You are likely to encounter resistance from either staff or some of your client base as you introduce new technologies.
 The key is training your staff and clients and educating them why you’re introducing new technology and the benefit it has for them.